 - Saga Tofu Sanchu (8am-6pm) – a cheap food stall near Arashiyama Bamboo Forest serving many noodle and tofu dishes.

-3. Chazuke
+2. Chazuke

-What is Chazuke: simple Japanese dish that is made by pouring a dashi broth (dashi chazuke), green tea or oolong tea (ochazuke) over white rice.
+What is Chazuke: a simple Japanese dish that is made by pouring a dashi broth (dashi chazuke), green tea or oolong tea (ochazuke) over white rice.
 The dish is topped with various ingredients like fish, Tsukemono, seaweed, and much more.

-4. Tsukemono
+3. Tsukemono

 What is Tsukemono: Japanese vegetables pickled with salt and vinegar.
 Popular Tsukemono includes ginger, daikon, ume plum, turnip, cucumber, cabbage and eggplant.
 The colourful Japanese pickles are served as a garnish, a main course or as sushi.